Why doesn't Zod ever use his superpowers? If he ever used them, they would've won easily!

 When the Plot Hole is getting unstable, the script says that it will only stabilize if someone else merges with it.
 Why didn't the Writer or the Nostalgia Critic simply edit the script to get rid that plot point?

 Because that would be another Plot Hole, which would have it's own set of consequences and would have to be dealt with.
+Why could the Plot Hole be stable without someone in it when it previously needed someone in it to be stable.
+If the rules just changed without no in-universe explanation, then more plot holes.
 The only way to handle a Plot Hole is to have it be resolved in a way that makes logical sense within the story, otherwise it remains a Plot Hole.
 Given that the Hole was controlled by Ma-Ti after his death, and given that the Hole became unstable after Ma-Ti moved on, the only logical way to handle the Plot Hole is to have someone else inside it to ensure it stays stable.

 Does The Other Guy (Rob) exist in the TGWTG cinematic universe?
 Because if Insano stole Critic's house at the end of this film, he would be either kidnapped or homeless!